rajdeeprath/red5-development-series/red5pro/articles/red5pro-integrations/red5pro integration with other technologies.md

 If you are using a web-based encoder, you can do a bandwidth test to determine the optimal bandwidth quality settings for the client.
 We have bandwidth detection examples for each SDK in the respective testbeds.
 Optionally you may also provide selectable presets of quality settings.
 Based on the quality settings you can initialize the publisher's camera device for a broadcast.

-#### Building coordination between publishers and subscribers

-Once you have clients configured, the next step is to work on coordination.
-This will give rise to some fundamental design questions such as:

-- How will the client know about other clients in the system
-- How can we hide certain clients from other clients in the system
-- How do subscribers find publishers

-and so on.

-Remember that everything in Red5 pro is resources. `Connections`, `streams`, `scopes` and `shared objects` are all nothing but resources.
-So the problem of finding or not finding clients is actually the problem of being able to control access to these resources at a design level.

-For example, if I want to see your stream I need to know the application scope or subscope that you are connected to and the stream name that you are publishing.
-Thus if you want me to see your stream you should coordinate the application scope/subscope name, path and the stream name that you are publishing.

-Resources can be coordinated between the client in different ways:

-- `Hardcoded`: When developing applications, sometimes it is simpler to have the resource names embedded in the code for testing.
-This is the simplest way of coordinating resources.
-This way is **not** recommended for production use.

-- `Polling`: Client polls the database or a remote API endpoint for available resources.
-When the resource list seems to be populated, the client can pick out the data and access the resource.

-**Example**

-The publisher publishes a stream to the server application called `live`.
-A mechanism will detect `publish` event, and register the stream name in the database.
-Subscriber polls periodically to see if there is a stream name available to subscribe to.
-When the response contains a stream name entry, the subscriber will connect to the server application `live` and play the stream.

-- `Push Data`: Client connects to a remote service or Red5 pro sharedObjects and awaits a push data containing information about resources.
-Once data is received, the client will access the resource using the data in the `push notification`.

-**Example**

-Publisher connects to the server application called `live` and acquires a SharedObject called `users`. the publisher then publishes a stream to the server application.
-On successful publish acknowledgment from the server, the publisher pushes the stream name into the shared object.Subscriber(s) also follow the same initialization sequence and acquires a SharedObject called `users`.
-As soon as publisher pushes data into the shared object, the server will push it to all connected clients.
-The subscribers can then read the stream name from the payload and play the stream.
-Subscribers that connect late will also receive the pushed data, as soon as they connect to the shared object.

-> You can also use any other third party push notification system such as Amazon SNS etc to relay the information between clients.

 #### Adding Authentication for clients

 Next, depending on your requirements it is both important and prudent to secure your system against unauthorized client access.